szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

     - **Draining process**: The intense concentration required leaves you exhausted.
 Take -1 forward until your next roll.
     - **Resource intensive**: You've consumed extra resources in the process.
 Use up 4 more coins worth of chemicals.
 - **On a miss**: You've made a grave mistake in preparation.
 The GM will decide the consequences.
 Choose from the following:
-    - **Resource Drain**: Your preparation was so off that you’ve wasted not only the intended materials but also additional resources.
+    - **Resource Drain**: Your preparation was so off that you’ve wasted the intended materials and additional resources.
 Lose an amount of coins **double** to the initial cost.
     - **Cuts**: You cut your hand with a sharp piece. *ouchie, ouchie* Suffer -1 ongoing until you rest for a longer or get healed.
     - **Explosion**: Your preparation goes horribly wrong, resulting in a small explosion.
 Take 1 harm (burn) and you are thrown into a chaotic situation.
     - **Allomantic Backlash**: The process went so wrong that it temporarily disrupts your Allomantic abilities.
-You are unable to use your Allomantic powers until you spend a full day recovering.
+You cannot use your Allomantic powers until you spend a full day recovering.

 ### Metallurgical Mastery